tanavjalan2003/school-management-system-python/README.md

    ```

 2. . **Set Up the Database**
    Create a database named `csproject` and run SQL commands to create necessary tables.
-Refer to the project content (requirements.txt) for table structures.
+Refer to the project content (requirements.pdf) for table structures.

 4. **Run the Application**
    ```bash